marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/including-patterns-in-machine-descriptions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: insn includes, include

 .. _including-patterns:

-.. index:: insn includes

-.. index:: include

 Including Patterns in Machine Descriptions.
 *******************************************